Platforms and vendors

 - Phoenix Contact and industrial networking hardware

-Metromotion Controls provides control panel engineering in Melbourne for automation and controls projects.
+Metromotion Controls provides electrical control panel engineering in Melbourne for automation and controls projects.
 We prepare compliant, buildable and maintainable panel layouts, schematics, cable schedules, I/O lists and FAT documentation, then support panel builders through manufacture and testing.

 Yes.
 Metromotion Controls provides control panel engineering in Melbourne from Mount Waverley, including electrical design documentation, EPLAN and AutoCAD drawing packages, MCC layouts, I/O lists, cable schedules, FAT support and panel-builder coordination.